Cochrane News

 Specifications: Permanent – Full Time

-Salary: £ 30,000 per Annum
+Salary: £42,000 per Annum

-Location: Remote - Ideally based in the UK, Germany or Denmark.
-Candidates from the rest of the world will be considered; however, Cochrane’s Central Executive Team is only able to offer consultancy contracts outside these countries.
+Location: (Remote – Flexible) UK, Germany, Denmark.
+Candidates anywhere from the world will be considered; however, Cochrane’s Central Executive Team is only able to offer consultancy contracts outside these countries.

 Cochrane is an international charity.
 For 30 years we have responded to the challenge of making vast amounts of research evidence useful for informing decisions about health.
 We do this by synthesising research findings and our work has been recognised as the international gold standard for high quality, trusted information.